Life Insurance with Testicular Cancer.

-Any time an individual is applying for a traditional life insurance policy after having been diagnosed with CANCER it’s safe to say that most life insurance companies are going to “care” about it.
+Any time an individual is applying for a traditional life insurance policy after having been diagnosed with CANCER, it’s safe to say that most life insurance companies are going to “care” about it.
 In fact, with a lot of different types of cancer, simply having been diagnosed with it the past can potentially eliminate one’s ability to ever be able to qualify for a traditional life insurance policy at any rate!

 For this reason…

-We wanted to take a moment and discuss exactly what a Seminoma is as well as highlight some of the most common symptoms/complications that can occur with this “type” of cancer so that we can gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment and discuss what a Seminoma is as well as highlight some of the most common symptoms/complications that can occur with this “type” of cancer so that we can gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

 In most cases, a Seminoma is a germ cell tumor that is located within the testicle.
-In some cases, it may actually from within the mediastinum or other gonadal location.
+In some cases, it may actually form within the mediastinum or other gonadal location.
 Fortunately, this malignant neoplasm is one of the most treatable/curable types of cancer that a male can develop, with survival rates exceeding 95% when diagnosed early.
 Symptoms may include the development of a painless mass within the scrotum itself, usually in males between the ages of 30 to 40.